jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

 Though the public share has been decreasing since the 1980s, the total public contribution has been growing.
 The latter amount is what is most important for evaluating policy, because it reflects the increasing opportunity cost from allocating public resources to venue projects.
-For example, a public subsidy of $500 million subsidy requires that $500 million must be reallocated from other government projects, or collected from taxpayers.
+For example, a public subsidy of $500 million requires that $500 million be reallocated from other government projects or collected from taxpayers.
 It does not matter whether that represents 30%, 50%, or 100% of the total cost; the opportunity cost of what those funds could be used for (publicly or privately) is the same.

 ## Is it possible for stadiums to be 100% privately financed?